MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 get-events
 ----------

-Returns the event mask (see **Gnome::Gtk3::EventMask**) for the widget.
+Returns the event mask (see GdkEventMask) for the widget.
 These are the events that the widget will receive.

 Note: Internally, the widget event mask will be the logical OR of the event mask set through `set-events()` or `add-events()`, and the event mask necessary to cater for every **Gnome::Gtk3::EventController** created for the widget.